scalawithcats/scala-with-cats/src/pages/monads/index.typ

 Every monad is also a functor.
-We can define `map` in the same way for every monad using the existing methods, `flatMap` and `pure`:
+For every monad we can define `map` in the same way using the existing methods, `flatMap` and `pure`:

 ```scala mdoc:silent:reset-object